Carrington’s 30 points carry No. 6 Stanford women past UCLA

 FINGALL OUT

 Fingall was injured in the third quarter Friday night and an MRI exam Saturday revealed the injury.
+Surgery has not been scheduled.

+“Having been in this as long as all of us have been, the ACL is the three letters of the alphabet that I hate,” VanDerveer said. “...
+We’re counting on Nadia being ready for the first day of practice.”

-Surgery is likely once swelling subsides in the knee.
-She was averaging 4.4 points and 3.2 rebounds for the Cardinal.
+Fingall was averaging 4.4 points and 3.2 rebounds for the Cardinal, who could get forward Maya Dodson back from a foot injury before the end of the regular season.

 BIG PICTURE